Janghad/411-final-project/README.md

 # Movie Max API Documentation

 ## Overview
 The Movie Max API provides endpoints for managing users, interacting with a watchlist, and retrieving data from the TMDB API.
 This document outlines the available routes and their functionalities.
+The app uses:
+- user_model
+- movie_model
+- watchlist_model

 ---